sitaber/UC-Davis-DSI-DataFest-2018/README.md

 ## Some Results

-To illustrate to effectiveness of training Tesseract to recognize the text in the catalogs [here are some results of training Tesseract on a small set of training data.](https://github.com/sitaber/UC-Davis-DSI-DataFest-2018/wiki/Results)
+To illustrate to effectiveness of training Tesseract to recognize the text in the catalogs, [here are some results of training Tesseract on a small set of training data.](https://github.com/sitaber/UC-Davis-DSI-DataFest-2018/wiki/Results)

 ![](images/results/Results1.png)

 The training was done with a small set of 10 images.
-The reuslts are vary promising for such a small training set.
-THe recognition of the digits is clearly improved for this style of font in the catalog, and the ``` ...``` also have improved recognition.
+The reuslts are promising for such a small training set.
+The recognition of the digits is improved and the sequences of ``` ...``` also have improved recognition.

 # How it works
-# Prerequisites